 What is Pastoral Care?

-Pastoral Care assists the student to develop a capacity for independence, initiative and mature judgement.
+Pastoral Care assists students to develop a capacity for independence, initiative and mature judgement.
 Pastoral Care places an emphasis on the development of the individual.

-College-based pastoral care is the total climate of care which exists in a College.
+School-based pastoral care is the total climate of care which exists in a school.
 It reflects the broad Christian ethos of individuals caring for and respecting one another.
-It also includes a structure where teachers and other professionals are responsible for the emotional and spiritual well-being of individual children and where strong relationships are established between teachers and the students and their families.
+It also includes a structure where teachers and other professionals are responsible for the emotional and spiritual well-being of individual children and where strong relationships are established between teachers, students and their families.

 Each student should be treated with respect by staff members and other students.
-We try to reflect a 'sense of the sacred' where dignity, belonging, connectedness and self-respect are the focus.
+At John Therry we strive for a 'sense of the sacred' where dignity, belonging, connectedness and self-respect are the focus.

-Teachers endeavour to create this atmosphere of care in a variety of ways, both formally and informally, in their capacity as leaders, Co-ordinators, Support staff and classroom teachers.
-All teachers show specific care and understanding for those students who are physically, emotionally or socially disadvantaged.
+All staff at John Therry endeavour to create an atmosphere of care in a variety of ways, both formally and informally.
+Individualised care and understanding are provided for those students who are physically, emotionally or socially disadvantaged.

-The Learning Mentors, together with the Year Coordinators and Pastoral Coordinators, provide the pivotal link between home and college and are the conduit for the flow and dissemination of information regarding individual students.
+The Learning Group Mentors, together with the Pastoral and Wellbeing Coordinators, provide the pivotal link between home and school and form a conduit for the flow and dissemination of information regarding individual students.